Deep conditional distribution learning via conditional F\"ollmer flow: Preliminaries

-We first introduce the so-called {\it Conditional F\"{o}llmer Flow}, a novel ODE-based method, which can map random Gaussian noises to some samples with distribution arbitrarily close to the target conditional distribution.
+It should be noted that, we actually are not concerned about the specific functional form of $p_{x\mkern 2mu|\mkern2muy}(\mathbf{x} \mkern 2mu|\mkern2mu \mathbf{y})$ in these samplings.
+This is quite reasonable, since even if we are able to obtain such functional form in high-dimensional scenarios -- given its impracticality -- designing sampling algorithms based on it, e.g. high-dimensional MCMC, still remains intensely challenging.
+Therefore, instead of focusing on $p_{x\mkern 2mu|\mkern2muy}(\mathbf{x} \mkern 2mu|\mkern2mu\mathbf{y})$ itself, opting to directly learn a sampler proves to be much more practical.
+In this paper, we introduce the so-called {\it Conditional F\"{o}llmer Flow}, a novel ODE-based method which can map random Gaussian noises to samples with a distribution arbitrarily close to the target conditional distribution.

 \begin{definition}[Conditional F\"{o}llmer Flow] If $\mathbf{Z}(t, \mathbf{y})$ solves the following ODE for any $\mathbf{y} \in [0, B]^{d_y}$:

 with $\mathbf{Z}(0, \mathbf{y}) \sim \mathcal{N}(\mathbf{0}, \mathbf{I}_{d_x})$, then we call $\mathbf{Z}(t, \mathbf{y})$ the conditional F\"{o}llmer flow and $\mathbf{v}_{\rm{F}}$ the conditional F\"{o}llmer velocity field associated to $p_{x\mkern 2mu|\mkern2muy}(\mathbf{x}\mkern 2mu|\mkern2mu\mathbf{y})$, respectively, where the velocity field $\mathbf{v}_{\rm{F}}$ is defined by